-Unit Number: J/618/5679 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the given design information relating to the work and resources to confirm its accuracy, completeness and relevance to the building type, fabric and condition when installing external wall insulation.
-1.1 Interpret and extract relevant information from: drawings specifications schedules method statements risk assessments suppliers and manufacturers' information data sheets 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
-1.3 Describe why the organisational procedures have been developed and how they are implemented.
-1.4 Explain the importance of organisational procedures to solve problems and why it is important to follow them Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to: drawings specifications schedules method statements risk assessments design standards suppliers and manufacturers' information data sheets official guidance current legislation and regulations governing buildings
+Unit Number: J/618/5679 Learning outcomes The learner will be able to: sment criteria Irner can: 1 Interpret the given design information relating to the work and resources to confirm its accuracy, completeness and relevance to the building type, fabric and condition when installing external wall insulation.
+1.1 Interpret and extract relevant information from: drawings specifications schedules method statements risk assessments suppliers and manufacturers' information data sheets 1.3 Comply with information and/or instructions derived from risk assessments and method statements.
+Describe why the organisational procedures have been developed and how they are implemented.
+1.4 Explain the importance of organisational procedures to solve problems and why it is important to follow them 1.5 Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to: • drawings • specifications • schedules • method statements • risk assessments • design • standards • suppliers and manufacturers' information • data sheets • official guidance • current legislation and regulations governing buildings